 - Separate the egg whites and yolks, placing the yolks in a separate bowl and the egg whites in the bowl of a stand mixer fit with the whisk attachment.6 eggs

 - In an electric mixer fitted with the whisk attachment, whip yolks, the whole egg, and ¼ cup of the sugar on high speed, until it is pale yellow and falls in a thick ribbon when the beater is raised, about 5 minutes.
-Add the vanilla, salt, cocoa powder, and espresso powder, beat for 30 seconds or until incorporated.1 egg, 1 teaspoon vanilla extract, ½ teaspoon kosher salt, 2 tablespoons cocoa powder, 2 teaspoons instant espresso powder
+Add the vanilla, salt, cocoa powder, and espresso powder, beat for 30 seconds or until incorporated.1 egg, 1 teaspoon vanilla extract, ½ teaspoon kosher salt, 2 Tablespoons cocoa powder, 2 teaspoons instant espresso powder

 - In an electric mixer, using a clean whisk attachment and bowl, whip egg whites and cream of tartar on medium speed.
 Gradually add the remaining ½ cup sugar and increase the speed to high.
 Continue beating on high until medium-stiff peaks form.6 eggs, ¼ teaspoon cream of tartar, ¾ cup granulated sugar